 Connecting Your Smart TV to a Bluetooth Speaker

 Once you’ve confirmed Bluetooth compatibility, connecting a Bluetooth speaker to your TV is straightforward.

 - Enable Pairing Mode on your Bluetooth speaker.
 Most Bluetooth speakers will emit a sound notification.

 - Open your TV’s menu and tap on Audio Devices.

-- Click on Sound Output.
+- Click on Sound Output or Bluetooth Devices.